dsa-ou/algoesup/docs/datalore.md

       is suitable for students of data structures and algorithms (DSA) courses.
 1. Click the **Clone to home folder** button in the top right corner.

-After a few moments, the software will finish installing and a copy of the essay template will be saved to your **Home workspace**.
+After a few moments, the software will finish installing, and a copy of the essay template will be saved to your **home folder**.
 The template should now be editable.

 {: .important}
-The essay template you have just cloned will be named "Clone of ..." where "..." is the original name.
-You should rename the notebook by clicking the three dots to the right of the file and selecting **rename**.
+You should rename the cloned template by clicking the three dots to the right of its name and selecting **rename**.

 ## Start writing your essay.

-Now that you have cloned the essay template to your home folder and renamed it, you can start to write your essay.
+Now that you have cloned the essay template to your home folder and renamed it, you can start writing your essay.
 For further guidance on writing algorithmic essays see our [writing guide](({{site.baseurl}}/writing))